Mortgage arrears in Australia

 Case Study

-Here’s an incredibly over-simplified example to showcase how refinancing a home loan in arrears works.
+Here’s an over-simplified example to illustrate how refinancing a home loan in arrears can work.

-Barrie and Cassidy are a couple in their thirties with a property in Sydney.
-They borrowed $450,000 at a rate of 4.50% paid over 25 years at a monthly repayment of $2,502.
+James and Cassidy are a couple in their late thirties with a property in Sydney.
+They borrowed $450,000 at 4.5% and pay a monthly repayment of $2,502 over 25 years.

-Ten years into the loan, Barrie falls ill and is off work for a year, causing their loan to fall into arrears.
-They still have $325,688 left to pay on their loan over 15 years.
+Ten years into the loan, James falls ill and is unable to work for a year, causing their loan to fall into arrears.
+At this stage, they still have $325,688 left to pay on their loan over 15 years.

-Interest rates have dropped rapidly since they first took out the loan, so they go to their current lender and manage to negotiate a refinance, where they pay the remaining balance out over 25 years, extending the loan by ten years, and even manage to get a lower rate of 4.25%, which is still pretty high by current standards, but pretty good for someone in arrears refinancing.
+Interest rates have risen since they took out their loan, so they go to their current lender and manage to negotiate a refinance, where they will pay the remaining balance out over 25 years instead of 15.
+Of course, this will extend the life of their loan by 10 years.
+Their new interest rate is 5%, higher than their previous rate but pretty good for someone in arrears looking to refinance.

-As a result, their monthly repayment drops to a more manageable $1,765 per month, which allows them to keep their heads above water until Barrie can get back to work.
+As a result, their monthly repayment drops to a more manageable $1,904 per month, which allows them to keep their heads above water until James can get back to full-time work.

-However, extending their loan by ten years means they’ll end up paying $80,364 more in interest in total than they would have if they stuck with their old loan, but they deemed this an acceptable price to pay in exchange for keeping their home.
+Extending their loan by 10 years means James and Cassidy will end up paying $122,713 more in interest than they would have if they stuck with their old loan, but they consider this an acceptable price to pay to keep their home.

 Savings.com.au’s two cents

 Although refinancing may seem like an easy way to get your home loan out of arrears, it can be fraught with danger.
-If you can avoid going into arrears, do so at all costs, as it often has a damning effect on your credit score and in some cases you won’t even be able to refinance.
+If you can avoid going into arrears, do so at all costs as it often has a damning effect on your credit score and, in some cases, you may not be able to refinance.

-Refinancing can also be littered with extra costs, and could actually be more expensive due to higher interest rates and fees a standard lender might charge you to compensate for your perceived risk,
+Refinancing can also be littered with extra expenses due to higher interest rates and fees than a standard home loan lender might charge.
+This is to compensate for the perceived risk in extending you a loan.

 If you think you might be in danger of missing home loan repayments, immediately contact your bank and open a line of communication.

-If you’re thinking of refinancing your home loan in arrears, consider seeing a mortgage broker - their experience with lenders and industry could prove to be invaluable in your time of hardship.
-Consider getting free financial counselling or legal advice as well if things are really bad, and if it really comes down it, you might just have to bite the bullet and downsize to a cheaper home.
+If you’re thinking of refinancing your home loan in arrears, consider seeing a mortgage broker.
+Their experience with lenders and how the industry works could prove invaluable in your time of hardship.
+Also take advantage of free financial counselling and legal advice services to offer guidance and support.
+If it comes down it, you might just have to bite the bullet and downsize to a less expensive home.
+That is certainly not the worst outcome.

 Ready, Set, Buy!